koistya/graphql-express-mongodb-example/README.md

 # GraphQL Server Example

-> A minimalistic GraphQL server example built with Node.js, Express, MongoDB Native
+> A minimalistic GraphQL server example built with Node.js, Express, MongoDB
-> Driver and ES2015+ async/await syntax via Babel
+> Native Driver and ES2015+ async/await syntax via Babel.
+It demonstrates how to
+> register a GraphQL middleware in Node.js/Express app, how to create a MongoDB
+> connection pool and share it between Express routes, middleware functions and
+> GraphQL "resolve" methods.

 ### Getting Started